-The pharmacist should assess the patient to determine whether this is appropriate for the individual and refer to GP practice or Quit Your Way smoking cessation advisors to enable continuation of support according to local Health Board protocol.
+The pharmacist should assess the patient to determine whether this is appropriate for the individual and refer Quit Your Way smoking cessation advisors to enable continuation of support (see section 1.5 for contact details).

 2.7.
 Quantity to supply